chaoyingc/flask/README.md

-# flask
-create an tweet detector api by flask
+### This repository provides an exemple of how touse flask to create an tweet detector API.